 MAIN BROTH

-Beef: Choose stew-friendly cuts like beef shank or brisket.
-Today, I’m using beef shank and beef ribs.
+- Beef – Go for stew-friendly cuts like beef shank or brisket.
+I’m using beef shank and a bit of beef ribs today—super flavorful and perfect for long simmering.

-Ớt Sa Tế (Vietnamese Lemongrass Chili Oil): You can use store-bought or homemade.
-However, I prefer to make a quick version with minced lemongrass, shallots, chili, red chili pepper (or dried chili flakes) and annatto oil (or paprika powder).
+- Ớt Sa Tế (Vietnamese Lemongrass Chili Oil) – You can buy it ready-made, but I usually whip up a quick version with minced lemongrass, shallots, fresh or dried chili, and annatto oil (or just paprika powder if that’s what you have on hand).

 OTHER INGREDIENTS

-Vegetables: In Saigon, people commonly enjoy Bún Bò Huế with water spinach and banana blossom.
-In other central cities, the soup is often served with lettuce and mung bean sprouts.
-In the Vietnamese diaspora, you might find it paired with red cabbage.
-It’s all up to your preference!
+- Veggies – In Saigon, people usually eat Bún Bò Huế with water spinach and banana blossom.
+In other central cities, you’ll often see it served with lettuce and mung bean sprouts.
+Overseas, I’ve seen Vietnamese use red cabbage too.
+Honestly, just use what you like and what’s available—it’s flexible.

 Helpful Tips